mongoid/evolver/README.md

 - Ensuring all migrations always run in safe mode.

-- Rake task `db:evolver:stats` that gives information on run and pending migrations on each session.
+- Rake task `evolver:stats` that gives information on run and pending migrations on each session.

 Compatibility